steffenmueller4/steffenmueller4.github.io/_posts/2022-04-19-building-an-event-driven-microservice-application.md

 ![Partial Domain Model of Car Services Domain](/assets/car-services-domain-model.png)

+The partial domain model we came up with is depicted in the above figure (in a freestyled form ;-) ).
+The _customer_ is at the center of our domain model.
+When the customer wants to book a car service - in our domain model, a _service_ - she searches for either a _garage_ which provides the services or for the specific service such as an _oil change_, a _wheel change_, or an _inspection_ which is provided by a garage.
+When the customer selected the garage and the service, she can book the service at the garage - the booking domain event (see also: [here](#the-whole-development-in-a-nutshell)).

+In general, each connection between two entities can reveal an interesting domain event.
+For example, you may be interested in the domain event _ServiceSelectedEvent_ or _GarageSelectedEvent_ between the customer and the service respectively the garage entity in your business.
+We decided to only implement the booking domain event so far, because we had to focus on the essentials back then.
+However, we may implement the other domain events soon to better analyze our business.

+In sum, the domain model helped us a lot to structure our domain and to come up with relevant domain events.
+It is also very good when explaining newcomers our domain and the entities they will deal with.
+Especially, the domain model and, thus, the ubiquitous language helped us to speak more precisely with each other.
+It helped us to get rid of a lot of synonyms we used in the team.

+But when you now want to start your first project with DDD, please be sure to also read about valid criticism.
+For example, Stefan Tilkov criticizes the hype about DDD in recent years in the two articles {% cite Tilkov2021 %} and {% cite Tilkov2021a %}.
+Furthermore, it can be quite hard to learn DDD - especially, when you start off with Eric Evans book (see also: {% cite Evans2003 %}).
+Also, we did not follow DDD in the purest form when modeling our domain or conducting the event storming workshop - we "freestyled" a lot.
+So, please always keep in mind that also other system design approaches can lead you to excellent results.
+However, I definitely recommend like Stefan Tilkov: "Make DDD part of your tool set, but make sure you don’t stop there." {% cite Tilkov2021a %}

 ## The Actual Architecture

 Technically, we decided to go with Kafka as an event broker (see also: {% cite Bellemare2020 %} for the difference between a message and an event broker).
 Following the recommendation of Adam Bellmare in {% cite Bellemare2020 %}, we defined the domain event messages explicitely via [Protocol Buffers](https://developers.google.com/protocol-buffers).

+## Learnings from the Development

 ## References